Columbia Faculty of Arts and Sciences and Undergraduate College

 Columbia University Faculty of Arts and Sciences

-The Faculty of Arts and Sciences at Columbia University consists of twenty-nine departments in the social sciences, humanities, and natural sciences.
+The Faculty of Arts and Sciences at Columbia University consists of 29 departments in the social sciences, humanities, and natural sciences.
 All undergraduate liberal arts courses are taught by members of the Columbia University Faculty of Arts and Sciences.
-The Faculty of Arts and Sciences also includes five schools: Columbia College, the School of General Studies, the Graduate School of Arts and Sciences, the School of the Arts, and the School of Professional Studies, as well as numerous institutes and centers.
+The Faculty of Arts and Sciences includes five schools: Columbia College, the School of General Studies, the Graduate School of Arts and Sciences, the School of the Arts, and the School of Professional Studies, as well as numerous institutes and centers.

 School of General Studies

 The School of General Studies (GS) of Columbia University is the finest liberal arts colleges in the United States created specifically for returning and nontraditional students seeking a rigorous, traditional, Ivy League undergraduate degree full- or part-time.
 Most students at GS have, for personal or professional reasons, interrupted their education, never attended college, or are only able to attend part-time.
 GS is unique among colleges of its type, because its students are fully integrated into the Columbia undergraduate curriculum: they take the same courses with the same faculty members and earn the same degree as all other Columbia undergraduates.

 GS students come from varied backgrounds and all walks of life.
 Many students work full-time while pursuing a degree, and many have family responsibilities; others attend classes full-time and experience Columbia’s more traditional college life.
 In the classroom, the diversity and varied personal experience of the student body promote discussion and debate, fostering an environment of academic rigor and intellectual development.